Nisekoi-1/Ovagames/README.md

 This repository contains two Tampermonkey userscripts:

 1. **Copy Password from Ovagames**: Automatically copies the "password: ###" from Ovagames pages.
-2. **URL Decoder for linkspy.cc**: Automatically decodes Base64-encoded URLs in `linkspy.cc` links and redirects to the final URL.
+2. **URL Decoder for Ovagames**: Automatically decodes Base64-encoded URLs in `linkspy.cc` links and redirects to the final URL.

 ## Scripts